daisy20170101/TriBIE/README.md

 Please contact us if you need scripts for creating Trelis meshing file.

 ### Using pylith for heterogeneous half-space medium
-We can use pylith to calculate stiffness for triangular elements in 3D curved slab geometry with either 1D or 3D velocity.
+We can use [Pylith](https://geodynamics.org/resources/pylith) to calculate stiffness for triangular elements in 3D curved slab geometry with either 1D or 3D velocity.

 ![image](https://github.com/daisy20170101/TriBIE/blob/master/post_precessing/CAS_3d2.png)
 Figure 3.
 Mesh and 3D velocity model of Cascadia subduction used in PyLith simulation.
 In Pylith, only traction changes on the slab fault is needed.